JoelDewey/backup-tools/app/backup-tools/README.md

 This is the Rust-based application for backup-tools.
 It coordinates executing several subprocesses to perform the backup tasks:

-1. First, it optionally scales down a Kubernetes `Deployment` to zero replicas.
+1. First, it optionally scales down a Kubernetes workload to zero replicas.
 2. It then optionally executes `pg_dump` and/or `mongodump` to create a backup of a database.
 3. It then performs a file copy, via `rsync`, from a source directory to a target directory.
-4. It then scales up the aforementioned Kubernetes `Deployment` back to the original number of replicas, given that it was scaled down in the first step.
+4. It then scales up the aforementioned Kubernetes workload back to the original number of replicas, given that it was scaled down in the first step.

 Backups are saved with directory or file name taking the format `YYYY-mm-DD_HHMMSS_BackupName`